 Weight Capacity – How much weight will you carry in your pedal kayak?
 Different kayaks have different weight capacities.
 This includes the weight of passengers and gear.
 If your kayak is overloaded it will be unstable, sit too low in the water, and reduce the kayak’s performance, and your efficiency in pedaling and paddling.

-Passengers – Solo pedal kayaks are most common but tandem pedal kayaks are available.
+Passengers – Solo pedal kayaks are the most common but tandem pedal kayaks are available.
 The biggest I know of is the Hobie Mirage iTrek Fiesta, a four-person inflatable paddle kayak that is more like an oversized paddleboard with chairs and pedals.
 It looks like a really fun boat for family and friends.

 Pedal Drive Type – There are two types of pedal drive kayaks available.
 Push pedal kayaks propelled by pedals attached to fins on the underside of the kayak and rotational pedal kayaks with a propeller drive.